Energy Audit Cost :: What’s in a Price?

 In closing:

 In the end energy audit cost comes down to — the knowledge & abilities of the person doing the audit, what is included or tested, and if you are actually taking action on the suggestions/report.
 Contrary to many ads I have seen, just having an audit doesn’t save you money.
 I would also highly recommend you consider having one done before you replace your HVAC equipment or before doing any major remodeling work.
-Nothing beats coming in after the siding has been replaced and spotting the insulation problems that could have been taken care of for next to nothing either when the walls were open or when adding to exterior would have helped eliminate those hot rooms issues.
+Nothing beats coming in after a siding replacement and spotting insulation problems.
+Issues potentially taken care of for next to nothing, either when the walls were open or when adding to exterior.
+Helps eliminate those hot rooms issues.

-Note from the hosts: First, love the new logo!
-And lots of good info here Sean; thanks for posting it with us.
+Note from the hosts: First, love the Sean and lots of good info.
+Thanks for posting it with us.

-I think I’ll leave it just like this, but I’ll add . . . for the record. for my part – and true story, I advised “fellow blogger x” to try to determine exactly what was (and/or was not) included in her $500 estimate, she did not fall within BG&E‘s service area, I had no success trying to get in touch with a guy I knew that was more local to her, and . . . yep, I did in fact turn to Sean for advice on this matter.
+I think I’ll leave it just like this, but I’ll add for the record, and true story, I advised “fellow blogger x” to try to determine exactly what was (and/or was not) included in her $500 estimate, she did not fall within BG&E‘s service area, I had no success trying to get in touch with a guy I knew that was more local to her, and . . . yep, I did in fact turn to Sean for advice on this matter.
 I guess we’re like that.

 Thanks for reading and happy weekend all. ~jb